 Birthdays are complicated when you reach a certain age.
 Oh, don't get me wrong.
 You're grateful for another year.
 I mean.
 You're still alive and kicking, right?
 Waking up to a fresh start.
 Starting a spanking new year on the planet with one more number under your (slightly pinching) belt.
 A number that grants you a whisker more authority in the world.
 A tad more wisdom.

-It was my husband's birthday this weekend.
+Earlier this spring my husband's birthday marked another spin around the wheel of time.
 And yes, I baked a cake.
 And as I stirred the batter and scooped it into cake pans, I thought about the other cakes I have baked for him.
 The chocolate cake in our first year of marriage.
 Children beneath our roof.
 Blue balloons and candles.
 The newness of each others' dreams.
 The shine of our ideas.
 The belief in what was possible.

 There isn't a piece of our life together that has not been burnished by change.